 Getting healthy shouldn't be that hard—especially on your wallet.
 Personal training in the past has normally been a luxury, with a single session costing anywhere from $50-$100 an hour.
 Unfortunately today, these prices have remained and even skyrocketed upwards.
-Not only do these prices discourage someone from taking that necessary step towards better health, they also make personal training seem unattainable for those who aren‘t movie stars or professional athletes.
+Not only do these prices discourage someone from taking that necessary step towards better health, they also make personal training seem out of reach.

 What if one-on-one personal training could be as easy as responding to a text on your phone and as affordable as the price of one date night a month?
 Online personal training is a cost-effective, accessible solution to in-person training for anyone who has a phone.
 Especially in this busy world, with no time to head into the gym and schedule an appointment, online personal training can offer you the best training in an accessible package.

-With Trainiac, leveled at the average cost of online training, you can get fit for just $49.99 a month.
-You can get custom built workouts from an experienced, personalized trainer that you can do on your own time, anywhere you like.
+With Trainiac, you can get fit for just $80 a month.
+You can get custom built workouts from an experienced, personal trainer that you can do on your own time, anywhere you like.

 An online fitness coach is part of this next big wave in fitness who will give you personalized advice and instruction.
 With customized workouts, your coach will keep you motivated throughout your fitness journey and will you keep you accountable to a plan.
 However, when choosing the perfect coach for you, you should consider some of these aspects before hiring: